yufeikang/home-assistant.io/source/_integrations/light.mqtt.markdown

   required: false
   type: template
 color_mode_state_topic:
   description: "The MQTT topic subscribed to receive color mode updates.
-If this is not configured, `color_mode` will be automatically set according to the last received valid color or color temperature"
+If this is not configured, `color_mode` will be automatically set according to the last received valid color or color temperature.
+The unit used is mireds, or if `color_temp_kelvin` is set to `true`, in Kelvin."
   required: false
   type: string
 color_mode_value_template: